This is a video about a performance in Spanish of Yvonne, Princess of Burgundy, by Witold Gombrowicz.

-The play is about form, custom and ceremony limiting the individual, who does not know how to free himself.
-The stage is set at a royal court, where the prince marries a girl whom he considers unattractive in order to spite his parents.
+The play is about form, custom and ceremony limiting the individual, who does not know how to free himself or herself.
+The stage is set at a royal court, where the prince decides to marry a girl whom he considers unattractive in order to spite his parents.

 Margaretha Rol had selected this play, and was director.
 A good director, as one of the actresses told me, as Ms Rol was good at preventing tension which sometimes plays a role in theatre groups.

 Lynda Boonstra directed music and singing.
 She had added to Gombrowicz text, lyrics of a “national anthem of Burgundy” to music by Johannes Brahms.
 The lyrics contained a monarchist ideology, about supposed harmony in the hierarchy between royal court and people.
 The play unmasks the hollowness of this ideology: the royal court really despises the common people, plays cruel jokes on them, and kills them if they threaten to upset the status quo.